 Your large bowel (also called your colon) is the last section of your digestive system.
 Food passes through your small bowel (the longer, thinner part of your bowel) where nutrients are absorbed.
 Food waste then travels through your large bowel, where it becomes more solid faeces.

-Your large bowel is divided into several sections including: the ascending; transverse; and descending colon.
-Your rectum, at the end of your large bowel, is where faeces collects before passing through your anus as a bowel movement.
+Your large bowel is divided into several sections including the ascending, transverse and descending colon.
+Your rectum (back passage), at the end of your large bowel, is where faeces collect before passing through your anus as a bowel movement.

 You’re also more likely to get bowel cancer as you get older.

 Your GP will ask about your symptoms and examine you.
 He or she may also ask you about your medical history.

 Your GP may examine your rectum.
 He or she will insert a finger (wearing a glove) into your rectum to feel for any lumps or swellings.

 Your GP may refer you to a doctor or surgeon who specialises in colorectal disease.